voxpupuli/controlrepo/site/profiles/REFERENCE.md

 * `profiles::download_server::rclone`: Configures a server with rclone and mirrors data from OSL's S3-compatible buckets
 * `profiles::download_server::rsync`: Configures an rsync server to present the files under /var/mirror
 * `profiles::github_runners::ruby`: install ruby for GitHub self hosted runners
+* `profiles::puppet::code`: some resources to manage puppete code
+* `profiles::puppet::db`: installs puppetdb *on a puppetserver that also runs foreman*
+* `profiles::puppetserver_firewalling`: manages nft rules on Puppetserver/PuppetDB

 ### Defined types